Nerve Pixel

 Welcome.
 We live in interesting times.
 My art journey started over 54 years ago, and I have never stopped making or thinking about art in some form or another.
 It began with crayons, finger paint, and plasticine.
 Now it spans more media and mediums than I can list.

-For me art is a practice.
+For me, art is a practice.
 Not a hobby or a business.

 It is a way of life.
 A way to communicate.

-SUPERNOVA Installation
+SUPERNOVA Installation HAS ENDED

 Most of the works displayed are priced lower than in my web store.
 So if you see something you like and notice it higher on my site, know that the prices at the Cafe are accurate until the show ends in March.
 Also, don’t be afraid to offer less if you really want something.
 I am very open to sharing my work at affordable prices.